-For me, Camarones al Ajillo also includes a little spice.
-I know, I know, guajillo chile is a dried chile, but it does not add the kick I’m looking for.
+For some people, Camarones al Ajillo also includes a little spice.
+Guajillo chile is a dried chile, but it does not add a spicy kick.

 “Al Ajillo” is a term that references garlic.

-• For those of you who don’t like big chunks of garlic, go ahead and finely mince the garlic.
+For those of you who don’t like big chunks of garlic, finely mince the garlic.